sensu/sensu-docs-legacy/source/docs/0.19/enterprise-dashboard-configuration.md

 ### LDAP authentication attributes

-This driver is tested with **Microsoft Active Directory** (AD) and should be compatible with any LDAP directory.
+This driver is tested with **Microsoft Active Directory** (AD) and should be compatible with any Lightweight Directory Access Protocol (LDAP) provider.

 server
 : description